News anchor Anne-Marie Mediwake is the co-host of CBC News Toronto at 5, 5:30 and 6 p.m. weeknights on CBC Television.

 It was a unique experiment that saw the teens through the political process right up having their bills introduced and debated in the Ontario Legislature.
 More...

 Claire Martin is an award winning Senior Meteorologist for CBC News Toronto at 5, 5:30 and 6 pm as well as CBC News Toronto at 11.
-Claire continues to deliver national forecasts and report on breaking weather stories for The National.
+Claire continues to be the primary meteorologist delivering national forecasts and reporting on breaking weather stories for The National.

 Viewers in the GTA can watch Craig Larkins' weekend weathercasts on CBC News Toronto, Saturdays at 6 pm and Sundays at 10:55 pm with host Nil Köksal.